Saúl (footballer, born 1994): Loan to Chelsea

+Return to Atlético Madrid

+On 24 September 2023, Saúl provided two assists and was named Man of the Match in a 3–1 victory over rivals Real Madrid, which also marked his 300th match in La Liga.

+Loan to Sevilla

+On 15 July 2024, Sevilla announced the signing of Saúl on loan for the duration of the 2024–25 season, with the possibility of a further extension.

+Flamengo

+On 23 July 2025, Campeonato Brasileiro Série A club Flamengo officially signed Saúl on a free transfer until December 2028 after he terminated his contract with Atlético Madrid.

 International career

+Youth career

 Saúl earned 47 caps for Spain, all youth levels comprised.
 He experienced individual and collective success in the under-19 team, winning the 2012 UEFA European Under-19 Championship and being named in the Team of the Tournament.

+Senior career

 On 26 May 2015, Saúl was called to the senior team for a friendly with Costa Rica and a UEFA Euro 2016 qualifying match against Belarus, but did not make his debut on either occasion.
 He, Sergio Rico and Lucas Vázquez were the three uncapped players in a provisional squad for the final tournament in France, but was eventually cut from the final squad alongside Isco.

 Saúl made his debut on 1 September 2016, playing 15 minutes in a 2–0 friendly win away to Belgium.
 He was crowned top scorer at the 2017 UEFA European Under-21 Championship, notably scoring a hat-trick to help Spain beat Italy 3–1 in the semi-final.

 Back with the full team, Saúl was selected in the squad chosen by manager Julen Lopetegui for the 2018 FIFA World Cup in Russia.
 Following Fernando Hierro replacing the latter shortly before the tournament, he was an unused member in an eventual round-of-16 exit.

 Under new coach Luis Enrique, Saúl scored his first goal for his country on 8 September 2018, equalising in an eventual 2–1 win against England for the 2018–19 UEFA Nations League A at Wembley Stadium.
 He also scored against Croatia in the following fixture three days later, a 6–0 victory in his hometown of Elche in the same competition.